deficollective/defiscan/src/content/protocols/pancakeswap-v3.md

 For staked positions, [Multisig 2](#security-council) controls the `MasterChefV3` contract which holds position NFTs.
 The `updateFarmBoostContract` function allows replacement of reward multiplier logic, affecting reward distribution fairness without compromising principal capital.

-In conclusion, PancakeSwap V3 presents a medium upgradeability risk.
-While significant modifications are possible through permissioned functions, these primarily affect rewards, yields, and protocol operations rather than users' principal funds, which remain protected by the fundamental design of V3 AMM pools.
+The `MasterChefV3` contract includes a `setEmergency` function that, when set to `true`, prevents users from withdrawing their staked position-NFTs from the contract.
+This effectively blocks access to their underlying LP positions and prevents them from harvesting any yield via the `harvest` function.
+This emergency state can be activated indefinitely by the protocol's multisig, with no built-in time limit for deactivation.

+In conclusion, PancakeSwap V3 presents a high upgradeability risk.
+The protocol includes mechanisms like the `setEmergency` function in `MasterChefV3` that can block user withdrawals and harvesting indefinitely.
+Additionally, the `setLmPool` function can be used to disable specific pools' functionality when called with the zero address.
+These capabilities significantly impact users' ability to access their funds and rewards.

-> Upgradeability score: Medium
+> Upgradeability score: High

 ## Autonomy